How Frank Zappa Broke Every Rule With His Solo Debut ‘Lumpy Gravy’

 Frank Zappa is often regarded as one of the most brilliant, idiosyncratic musicians in rock music.
 But looking back at his eclectic, monstrous body of work as a composer, guitarist, vocalist and bandleader, Zappa really wasn't a "rock" musician.
-That fact is cemented on Lumpy Gravy, Zappa’s first solo album, which was officially released in May 1968.
+That fact is cemented on Lumpy Gravy, Zappa's first solo album, which was officially released on May 13, 1968.

 It's a sadly overlooked item in the Zappa oeuvre, probably because – even for Zappa's standards – it's so damn weird, branching from musique concrete to gorgeous jazz-fusion to proto-electronic hysteria to pitch-shifted rock grooves.
 Composed in a jaw-dropping eleven days (and featuring the warped talents of the "Abnuceals Emuukha Electric Symphony Orchestra"), the album was envisioned as one chunk of a four-album project called No Commercial Potential (also including 1968's We're Only in It for the Money, 1968's Cruising With Ruben & the Jets and 1969's Uncle Meat).

 Taken on its own, Lumpy Gravy makes little sense – musically or lyrically – but its lack of logic and coherence is its most brilliant virtue.
 Building on the chaotic template he established on his first two albums with the Mothers of Invention (especially their debut, 1966's Freak Out), Lumpy Gravy turned out to be an avant-garde masterpiece.

 The individual "songs" are hardly songs at all.
 Each mini-movement flickers in for a minute or two and disintegrates – the overall experience is like flipping through radio stations beamed in from another planet.
 The album is divided into two nearly-sixteen-minute halves, both crammed with highlights, from a lush early instrumental version of future live staple "King Kong" to the nimble spy-theme parody "Duodenum."
 The second half is a bit tougher to digest with a clear head – particular the opening four minutes, which feature satiric hippie-mystic ramblings on ponies, paranoia, and the boogie man.